fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-low-level.rst

 .. literalinclude:: ../../examples/par-response.json
   :language: JSON

-**Steps 4-5 (Authorization Request)**: The Wallet Instance sends an authorization request to the PID/(Q)EAA Provider Authorization Endpoint.
-Since parts of this Authorization Request content, e.g., the ``code_challenge`` parameter value, are unique to a particular Authorization Request, the Wallet Instance MUST use a ``request_uri`` value once (:rfc:`9126`); The PID/(Q)EAA Provider performs the following checks upon the receipt of the Authorization Request:
+**Steps 4-5 (Authorization Request)**: The Wallet Instance sends an authorization request to the Credential Issuer Authorization Endpoint.
+Since parts of this Authorization Request content, e.g., the ``code_challenge`` parameter value, are unique to a particular Authorization Request, the Wallet Instance MUST use a ``request_uri`` value once (:rfc:`9126`); The Credential Issuer performs the following checks upon the receipt of the Authorization Request:

     1. It MUST treat ``request_uri`` values as one-time use and MUST reject an expired request.
 However, it MAY allow for duplicate requests due to a User reloading/refreshing their user-agent (derived from :rfc:`9126`).
     2. It MUST identify the request as a result of the submitted PAR (derived from :rfc:`9126`).